mailcow/mailcow-dockerized-docs/docs/third_party-mailman3.md

   proxy:mysql:/opt/postfix/conf/sql/mysql_relay_recipient_maps.cf,
   regexp:/opt/mailman/core/var/data/postfix_lmtp
 ```
-As we overwrite *Mailcow postfix* configuration here, this step may break your normal mail transports.
+As we overwrite *mailcow postfix* configuration here, this step may break your normal mail transports.
 Check the [original configuration files](https://github.com/mailcow/mailcow-dockerized/tree/master/data/conf/postfix) if anything changed.

-#### ssl certificates
+#### SSL certificates

-As we proxying *Mailcow*, we need to copy the ssl certificates into the *Mailcow* file structure.
+As we proxying *mailcow*, we need to copy the SSL certificates into the *mailcow* file structure.
 This task will do the script [renew-ssl.sh](https://github.com/g4rf/dockerized-mailcow-mailman/tree/master/scripts/renew-ssl.sh) for us:

-- copy the file to `/opt/mailcow-dockerized`
+- Copy the file to `/opt/mailcow-dockerized`
-- change **MAILCOW_HOSTNAME** to your *Mailcow* hostname
+- Change **mailcow_HOSTNAME** to your *mailcow* hostname
-- make it executable (`chmod a+x renew-ssl.sh`)
+- Make it executable (`chmod a+x renew-ssl.sh`)
-- **do not run it yet, as we first need Mailman**
+- **Do not run it yet, as we first need Mailman**

 You have to create a *cronjob*, so that new certificates will be copied.
 Execute as *root* or *sudo*: